edwin-hendriks/vscode-gears/README.md

 ## Tasks

 Press `CTRL+SHIFT+P`, choose `Run tasks`, then choose `gears`, then choose which task.
-They are already ordered in a preferred order first generate, then test, then build, then deploy.
+They are already ordered in a preferred order 1. generate, 2. test (show diagram), 3. build, 4. deploy, 5. run (integration test) scenarios.
 You need a `settings.json` in the `.vscode` folder of your workspace to make this work.
-Below is example of the content of this file.
+Below is example of the content of this `settings.json` file.

     {
         "gears.generator.version": "0.24",